Tazarotene topical: 7 things you should know

 - Itching, burning, redness, stinging, dryness, and irritation are the main side effects reported.

 - May increase the risk of sunburn.
 Should be used with caution in people whose occupations subject them to considerable sun exposure or who are inherently more sensitive to the sun.
-Advise patients to use sunblock of ≥SPF 15 or protective clothing when exposure of treated areas cannot be avoided.
+Advise patients to use a sunblock of ≥SPF 15 or protective clothing when exposure to treated areas cannot be avoided.
 Be cautious when using in people taking concomitant photosensitizing agents (such as doxycycline, NSAIDs).